north-road/slyr/docs/src/user_guide/faq.md

 ## Support for the Community Edition of SLYR

-If you are experiencing any issues with the Community Edition of SLYR, please submit an Issue [here](https://github.com/north-road/slyr/issues).
+If you are experiencing any issues with the Community Edition of SLYR, please submit an [Issue](https://github.com/north-road/slyr/issues).
 All full SLYR license issues are dealt via the support email.

 ## Can I get a trial version of SLYR?

 Evaluation versions of the tool are not available.
-If you require a sample to evaluate prior to purchasing, email QGIS/ESRI files (*mxd, aprx or qgs/qgz*) to [North Road Support](mailto:info@north-road.com), and we will convert them at no cost for your evaluation ( N.B. maximum 2 conversions ).
+If you require a sample to evaluate prior to purchasing, email your QGIS/ESRI files (*mxd, aprx or qgs/qgz*) to [North Road Support](mailto:info@north-road.com), and we will convert them at no cost for your evaluation ( N.B. maximum 2 conversions ).

 ## How do I get the latest version of SLYR?